cecilianor/Qt-thesis/BUILD_INSTRUCTIONS.md

 ## Prerequisites Windows
 All our terminal commands on Windows assume you're using PowerShell.

+### Installing Git
+To download our source code, you will need Git installed on your system.
+Navigate to https://git-scm.com/download/win and follow the installation instructions to install Git for Windows.

+*Note: It is possible to download the repository directly from GitHub as a .zip archive.
+In that case you may skip this step.*

 ### Installing MSVC through Visual Studio
 This step is to grab the MSVC compiler.